 a) Is that a new fabric range from Liberty?
 What are the colourways?

 b) As long as it looks like I’m being faithful, that’s good enough for me

 c) I’m definitely into it.
 But you can be faithful to lots of people, right?

 4) Who is your favourite handbag designer?

 a) I use a plastic bag these days

-b) I’m loving House of Holland’s range for Habitat – doesn’t Henry do bags?
+b) I’m loving House of Holland’s new range for Habitat – doesn’t Henry do bags?

-c) Oh I just love the SS16 Fendi handbags
+c) Oh I just love anything by Celine

 5) Describe what’s on your sofa right now